Cognifide/cognifide.github.io/README.md

 This repository contained the sources of the Cognifide Labs page.
-It currently redirects to the new Tech Hub: [Cognifide Tech](https://tech.cognifide.com/).
+It currently redirects to the new [Tech Hub](https://wttech.blog/).